Afghanistan travel guide

 Afghanistan is under Taliban control.

-The Taliban has detained people for involvement in demonstrations and for activities perceived as dissent.
+The Taliban has a very low tolerance for demonstrations and for activities perceived as dissent.
 Foreign nationals’ activities are viewed with suspicion.
 Do not do anything which could be interpreted as seeking to achieve political change through violence, or any activity inciting violence.

 You may come under suspicion if you go near sensitive sites or contact people who are of interest to the authorities for any reason.